mat5n/iterargs-pandoc/README.md

 Highlights can be used to create a bidirectional link between the two sides of the argument.
 As many elements as you like can be part of a highlight.
-To create a highlight, add the attribute `hl-odd=xyz` or `hl-even=xyz` to any element, depending whether your Odd or Even.
+To create a highlight, add the attribute `hl-odd=xyz` or `hl-even=xyz` to any element, depending whether you're Odd or Even.
 The `xyz` part is a unique label that's up to you.

 [Pandoc's native syntax for spans][pd-divs] is useful here.
-Below is a demo of the Odd side's having added a highlight to Even's argument consisting of two separate snippets of text.
+Below is an example of Odd having added a highlight to Even's argument consisting of two separate snippets of text.
 The label they've chosen is `foo`: